mikbe/commandable/README.markdown

 **Commandable.execute(ARGV)**

 The easiest way to use **Commandable** is to just let it do all the work.
 This works great if all you need to do is make your methods available from the command line.
-You can also design a controller class with **Commandable** in mind and run all you command from there.
+You can also design a controller class with **Commandable** in mind and run all you commands from there.

-When you call the `Commandable#execute` method it will return an array of hashes for each method called.
-Each hash in the array contains the method name and its return values.
+When you call the `Commandable#execute` method it will print out the return values for each method called automatically.
+This method is really meant to be the super easy way to do things.
+No muss, no fuss.
+Fire and forget.
+Shooting fish in a barrel... etc.

-    [:method_name=>[return,values,array], :method_name2=>[return,values,array],...]

-Simply configure your bin file to run `Commandable#execute`:
+You just need to configure your bin file with the app settings and then run `Commandable#execute`:

 **[your Ruby app directory]/bin/your\_app\_name**